After you have coded and tested your snap-in, you are ready to deliver it to your end users. This means that you need to:

 - Gather the files required for your snap-in (create a package).

 - Save the files to some medium for distribution (deploy the snap-in).

 - Provide some way for end users to install the snap-in on their local systems.

 There are three primary setup technologies you can use to distribute your snap-ins to end users:

-Prepares and deploys packages for computers running Windows 95 or later and Windows NT 4.0 or later.
-It includes the ability to create installer-based setups on any 32-bit Windows operating system.
+Prepares and deploys packages for computers running Windows.
+It includes the ability to create installer- based setups on any 32-bit Windows operating system.